SyncProxy/syncproxy-quickstart/README.md

 Creating a sync proxy is very easy: just click "New proxy" button from the "Proxies" page.

 ## Links
 To access **SyncProxy** administration to setup your sync proxy and connect to your backend database, go to www.syncproxy.com.
-Also have a look at the [Quick start guide for Ionic](https://github.com/SyncProxy/syncproxy-quickstart-ionic)
+Also have a look at the [Quick start guide for Ionic](https://github.com/SyncProxy/syncproxy-quickstart-ionic) which explains how to easily add sync client to your mobile apps.